World Food Programme: Climate change

 WFP provided cash to vulnerable groups ahead of torrential rains in Bangladesh in July 2019.
-WFP's response to Hurricane Dorian in the Bahamas in September 2019 was assisted by a regional office in Barbados, which had been set up the previous year to enable better disaster preparedness and response.
-In advance of Hurricane Dorian, WFP deployed technical experts in food security, logistics and emergency telecommunication, to support a rapid needs assessment.
-Assessment teams also conducted an initial aerial reconnaissance mission, with the aim of putting teams on the ground as soon as possible.
+Its response to Hurricane Dorian in the Bahamas in September 2019 was assisted by a regional office in Barbados, which had been set up the previous year to enable better disaster preparedness and response.
+In advance of Dorian, WFP deployed technical experts in food security, logistics and emergency telecommunication to support a rapid needs assessment.
+Assessment teams also conducted an initial aerial reconnaissance mission with the aim to put teams on the ground as soon as possible.

 Nutrition

-WFP works with governments, other UN agencies, NGOs and the private sector, supporting nutrition interventions, policies and programmes that include school meals and food fortification.
+WFP works with governments, other UN agencies, NGOs and the private sector, increasing food security, supporting nutrition interventions, policies and programmes, that include school meals and food fortification.

-School feeding
+School meals

 School meals encourage parents in vulnerable families to send their children to school, rather than work.
 They have proved highly beneficial in areas including education and gender equality, health and nutrition, social protection, local economies and agriculture.
 WFP works with partners to ensure school feeding is part of integrated school health and nutrition programmes, which include services such as malaria control, menstrual hygiene and guidance on sanitation and hygiene.

 Smallholder farmers

 WFP is a member of a global consortium that forms the Farm to Market Alliance, which helps smallholder farmers receive information, investment and support, so they can produce and sell marketable surplus and increase their income.
 WFP connects smallholder farmers to markets in more than 40 countries.

 In 2008, WFP coordinated the five-year Purchase for Progress (P4P) pilot project.
-P4P assists smallholding farmers by offering them opportunities to access agricultural markets and to become competitive players in the marketplace.
+P4P assists smallholding farmers by offering them opportunities to access agricultural markets and become competitive players in the marketplace.
 The project spanned across 20 countries in Africa, Asia, and Latin America and trained 800,000 farmers in improved agricultural production, post-harvest handling, quality assurance, group marketing, agricultural finance, and contracting with WFP.
 The project resulted in 366,000 metric tons of food produced and generated more than US$148 million in income for its smallholder farmers.

 Asset creation

-WFP's Food Assistance for Assets (FFA) programme provides cash or food-based transfers to address recipients' immediate food needs, while they build or boost assets, such as repairing irrigation systems, bridges, land and water management activities.
+WFP's Food Assistance for Assets (FFA) programme provides cash or food-based transfers to address recipients' immediate food needs, while they build or boost assets, such as repairing irrigation systems, bridges, and land and water management activities.

 FFA reflects WFP's drive towards food assistance and development rather than food aid and dependency.
-It does this by placing a focus on the assets and their impact on people and communities rather than on the work to realize them, representing a shift away from the previous approaches such as Food or Cash for Work programmes and large public works programmes.
+It does this by focusing on the assets and their impact on people and communities rather than on the work to realize them, a shift away from previous approaches such as Food or Cash for Work programmes and large public works programmes.